ARBUCHELI/REACT-BUCHELI-COURSE-ANIMAL-FUN-FACTS/README.md

 ## Topics studied in this project:
 * import backend files.
-* writting event handlers as functions that take an event parameter.
+* writting event listeners as functions that take an event parameter.
 * use of event.target.
 * jsx conditionals.
-* passing event handlers as attributes.
+* passing event listeners as attributes.